helemanc/PartyNAO/README.md

 ## Usage
 1. Download the *Music* folder from [here](https://drive.google.com/drive/folders/1VDmFieCwuFoKJ2GUx1eXweIFB8Q9SzJO?usp=sharing) and copy it in the *PartyNAO* main folder
 2. Set the correct `port` of the robot (i.e. enable the connection with the robot):
-   - If you are using a virtual robot on Choregraphe, open the "Robot browser" window and copy the `port` value showed there in files:
+   - If you are using a virtual robot on Choregraphe, open the "Robot browser" window and copy the `port` value showed there in the files:
      - *party_nao_project.py*
      - *party_nao_problem_def.py*
    - If you are using a real robot, set the `port` of the real robot as `port` value in the files: